 Validate the Insight Widget Redesign

-During the redesign, I also conducted user research via UserTesting to ensure the redesigned version is easier for customers to discover on the Projects detail page.
-Here are the user quotes:
+During the redesign, I also conducted user research via UserTesting to ensure the redesigned version is easier for Mid-Market users to discover on the Projects detail page.
+Here are the Mid-Market user quotes:

 Result from UserTesting